 Requesting a Housing Accommodation

 - The individual making the request for accommodation should complete and provide the Request Form to Disability Services as soon as practicably possible before moving into College housing.
-If the request for accommodation is made fewer than sixty (60) days before the individual intends to move into College housing, NWC cannot guarantee that it will be able to meet the individual’s accommodation needs during the first semester or term of occupancy.

-- If the need for the accommodation arises when an individual already resides in College housing, he/she should contact Disability Services and complete the Request Form as soon as practicably possible.
+- If the need for the accommodation arises when an individual already resides in College housing, student should contact Disability Services and complete the Request Form as soon as practicably possible.
 NWC cannot guarantee that it will be able to meet the accommodation needs during the semester or term in which the request is received.

 Information that May Be Requested for Housing-Related Reasonable Accommodation Requests